Perry White

 Perry White is a fictional character appearing in American comic books published by DC Comics.
 He is the editor-in-chief of the Metropolis newspaper the Daily Planet.
-The character maintains very high ethical and journalistic standards and is an archetypal image of the tough, irascible, but fair-minded boss.
+The character is usually portrayed as maintaining high ethical and strict journalistic standards, and is an archetypal image of the tough, irascible, but fair-minded boss.

 In film, the character has been portrayed by Pierre Watkin in the Superman serial, Jackie Cooper in Superman (1978) and its sequels, Frank Langella in Superman Returns, Laurence Fishburne in the DC Extended Universe, and Wendell Pierce in the DC Universe (DCU) film Superman (2025).
 In television, John Hamilton and Lane Smith played the character in Adventures of Superman and Lois & Clark: The New Adventures of Superman, respectively, Michael McKean in Smallville, and Paul Jarrett in the series Superman & Lois.

 Publication history

 The character Perry White was created for the radio serial The Adventures of Superman, voiced by actor Julian Noa.
 He first appeared in the second episode, "Clark Kent, Reporter", which aired on February 14, 1940.
 The character was introduced into the comic books later that year, appearing in Superman #7 (November 1940).
 Since then, the character has continued to appear in Superman and other comic books on a continual basis, and has been a regular supporting character in both live-action and animated films and television programs over eight decades.

 He frequently exclaims, "Great Caesar's ghost!" and "Don't call me chief!".